swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 # Chapter 4: Reproduce the ML experiment with DVC

-??? info "You want to take over from this chapter?
-Collapse this section and follow the instructions below."

-    !!! warning

-        It might be easier to start from the previous chapter(s).
-Only follow this section if you are comfortable with the content of the previous chapter(s).

-    Work in progress.

 ## Introduction

 A key component of [:simple-dvc: DVC](../tools.md) is the concept of "stages".